pagopa/pari-performance-test/README.md

 ## Project overview

 - Build phase: the pipeline compiles a custom `xk6` binary (via `templates\xk6-build.yml`) only when the cache is cold, keeping runs deterministic across environments.
-- Execution phase: each entry in `SCRIPTS_TO_EXECUTE` is executed sequentially against the selected environment using the executor requested through `K6_SCENARIO_TYPE`.
+- Execution phase: each entry in `SCRIPTS_TO_EXECUTE` is executed via the Python helper `.devops/run_k6_script.py`, which resolves parameters, expands stages into CLI flags, and launches `./xk6 run` against the selected environment.
 - Results: artifacts generated under `results/` are published at the end of the job for downstream analysis or manual inspection.

 ## k6 concepts defined in `.devops/performance_generic.yaml`